chetanbg1/cbgwork1/README.md

 	in multithreaded environment two or more threads can access the shared resources simultaneously which can lead to inconsistent behaviour of the system java uses the concept of lock to restrict concurrent access of shared resources

-   objetc level lock -can be used when you want non-static method or non static block of the code should be accessed by only one thread class level locaks - used when we want to prevent multiple thread to enter the synchronized block in any of all avalible instance on runtime
+   object level lock -can be used when you want non-static method or non static block of the code should be accessed by only one thread class level locaks - used when we want to prevent multiple thread to enter the synchronized block in any of all avalible instance on runtime

-object reference be cast to an nterface reference
+object reference be cast to an interface reference
 	Animal a = new Dog();

   	if we implement an interface and provide body to its methids from class,